scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 wheel, which has both Intel and AS architectures in it, and the second explicitly skips testing the AS part of the wheel, since it can't be tested on Intel.
 If you use CMake instead of pure setuptools, you will likely need further customizations for AS cross-compiling.
-Only Python 3.9+ supprt Apple Silicon.
+Only Python 3.9+ support Apple Silicon.

 ## Making an SDist